These Greek sweet and sour potatoes, are crispy from the outside and juicy from the inside, perfect as a side dish to accompany any meat dish.

-The classic recipe is usually made with olive oil, salt, pepper, lemon juice and water only.
+The classic recipe or these Greek Lemon potatoes, is usually made with extra virgin olive oil, salt, pepper, lemon juice and water only.

 What makes these potatoes special, is that apart from the classic ingredients, I also add other spices as well and some orange juice from Seville Oranges, which are very aromatic and add amazing flavour to the potatoes.